Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Analysis

 \subsubsection{Stress relaxation experiment}

 A stress relaxation experiment involves applying an external deformation to the system and observing how the internal stress dissipates over time.
-To achieve this in the simulation, we start form a random voronoi configuration and let the system relax just by it's own properties governed by the vertex Hamiltonian, and motility of the cells.
-Then we apply an affine shear strain ${\bf \gamma}(t)=\left( \right)$ to the system and maintain the shear strain by keeping the boundary of the tissue fixed at a particular level of strain.
+We apply an affine shear strain ${\bf \gamma}(t)=\left( \right)$ to the system and maintain the shear strain by keeping the boundary of the tissue fixed at a particular level of strain.
 We examine the relaxation of the shear stress of the bulk tissue, far away from the boundary.